 Take a trip from the epicenter of Italy’s fashion world to the home of one of its most iconic monuments.
 Find out about taking the train from Milan to Pisa.

 The 175-mile (281-km) train journey doesn’t look direct on a map, but there are direct trains between the two cities.
-The drive time is potentially shorter, but you’ll pay a pollution surcharge on your rental car for driving in Milan’s city center.
-Taking the train eliminates some of the hassle of a travel day, and gives you a chance to see some gorgeous scenery as well.
+The drive time is potentially shorter, but if you take into account the pollution surcharge you’ll have to pay on your rental car and the hassle of driving in these city centres, you will realize that taking the train is the easier and more relaxing option.

 Frequent Trains from Milan to Pisa

 Trenitalia connects Milano Centrale station to Pisa Centrale station with both direct and indirect options.
-All together there are 42 trains leaving Milan bound for Pisa each day.
-What may be a bit unexpected is that some of the indirect trips - the ones requiring a train change along the way - are faster than the direct trains.
+There are a total of 42 trains leaving Milan bound for Pisa each day.
+Oddly enough, some of the indirect trips that require a train change along the way are faster than the direct trains.

-The bottom line is that while changing trains can be considered a hassle, doing so on this route may save you an hour of travel time.
-It’s worth considering the indirect trains if you’re concerned about sightseeing time.
+While changing trains can be considered a hassle, doing so on this route may save you an hour of travel time.
+It’s worth considering the indirect trains if you’re concerned about sightseeing time in Pisa.
 Ticket prices on this route range from $28-58.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.